-Your email subject line and its content inspire a prospective customer to purchase your product or service.
+Your email subject line and content inspire a prospective customer to purchase your product or service.
 So, make sure to add exciting offers with a clear tone and write content that triggers a response from them.

 Allows you to be creative and experiment